rooneg/5srd.github.io/_monsters/rat-swarm.md

   - restrained
   - stunned
 senses:
-  - name: Darkvision
+  - name: darkvision
     range: 30
 challenge: 0.25
 special_traits:
   - name: Keen Smell
     text: The swarm has advantage on Wisdom (Perception) checks that rely on smell.
   - name: Swarm
     text: The swarm can occupy another creature's space and vice versa, and the swarm can move through any opening large enough for a size Tiny rat.
 The swarm can't regain hit points or gain temporary hit points.
 actions:
   - name: Bites
-    text: >
+    text: |
       *Melee Weapon Attack:* +2 to hit, reach 0 ft., one target in the swarm's space. *Hit:* 7 (2d6) piercing damage, or 3 (1d6) piercing damage if the swarm has half of its hit points or fewer.
 ---